skyzyx/dotfiles/README.md

 # dotfiles

-A few of my more sharable dotfiles.
+A few of my more sharable dotfiles, configuration files, and tiny utilities.
+Use what you want, ignore the rest.

 The `install.sh` script is very, very dumb.
 It will **overwrite** any existing files with the same name.
 I built this for me, not you.
 Sorry. :(